 BOBBi Site Feasibility Questionnaire

 Please review the trial summary and complete the questionnaire about the feasibility of running BOBBi at your site.
+Please do not worry if you cannot fill out all the details now.
+To add information to your form after submission, please email additional details to bobbi@npeu.ox.ac.uk.

 Study name Better Outcomes in Babies with Bacterial meningitis, a randomised controlled trial: BOBBi